-When bombarded with questions and thoughts around purposeful/meaningful work, we often find ourselves start to digress towards worrying thoughts;
+When bombarded with questions and thoughts around purposeful/meaningful work, we often find ourselves starting to digress towards worrying thoughts;

-- So what if I don’t know what am passionate about, is finding work I love a dead end for me?
+– So what if I don’t know what I’m passionate about, is finding work I love a dead end for me?

 – What if I lack skill and expertise in what I love?